Piepongwong/basic-api/README.md

 1. The home page.
 It should list all students.
 2. /student/random .
 It should show a detail view of a random single student.
 3. /student/:id.
 It should show the detail view of a single student.

+## Bonus Exercises

+* Create extra endpoints for the staff
+* Make a search bar that enables the user to search students by name.
+Hint: you need `<input>` field.